 Let’s assume you manage a Design Service Agency and calculate monthly payments to each designer according to the hours they worked.
-In this case a Many to Many relation between the "Hours Worked" table and the "Monthly Payments" table can be helpful.
+In this case, a Many-to-Many relation between the "Hours Worked" table and the "Monthly Payments" table can be helpful.

-In the most of cases a Many to Many relation comprises Match Conditions.
+In most cases, a Many-to-Many relation comprises match conditions.
 For example, there is the "Designer" column in the "Hours Worked" table and the "Monthly Payments" table.
 This column comprises Designer Id value.
-As a result, Designer=Designer match condition can be added to the relation.
+As a result, a Designer=Designer match condition can be added to the relation.

 Firstly, you need to build a Many-to-Many relation between the "Customers" table and the "Claims" table.